religiosa1/git-webhook-receiver/README.md

 Inline scripts are processed with [mdvan/sh](https://github.com/mvdan/sh) interpreter to ensure they're crossplatform (plainly speaking, working on windows).
-They're intended to be simple one or multiple lines scripts of bash-like code, like "clone and run the build task".
+They're intended to be simple one- or multiple-line scripts of bash-like code, like "clone and run the build task".

 Example: